GPlates/new-gplates-website/src/pages/docs/user-manual/TopologyTools.md

 From this point on the same basic editing steps described above, such as inserting or deleting a line, may be used to change the Topology Sections Table (the boundary list).

-Once you are satisfied with the changes, click on the **Apply/Create** button and the Topology’s boundary list will be changed to the current contents of the Topology Section Table.
+Once you are satisfied with the changes, click on the **Create** button and the Topology’s boundary list will be changed to the current contents of the Topology Section Table.

 More advanced editing may be required with **time-dependent** topologies.
 Due to the semi-automated nature of closing topologies a likely source of any problems that may arise is the constituting lines; namely the length and/or time of appearance and order of inclusion in the topology.
 If not closed properly the polygon will fail and exhibit anomalous vertices and skewed lines.